King of Wands

 Solomon squealed with joy at that.

-I miss my warrior days, David said, Solomon here will be better at administration than me.
-I am a warrior king, he will be a scholar king.
+I miss my warrior days, David said.
+Solomon here will be better at administration than me.
+I am a warrior king; he will be a scholar king.

 Butterflies began to swarm the room.
 They were everywhere.
 They perched all over the walls and floor.
 They were coming in through windows and doors.
 They filled the room with colors and the soft breeze from their delicate wings.

 Maybe these butterflies mean nothing, David said from behind a wall of butterflies.
+The butterflies were so thick it became black.